cortexproject/cortex/docs/blocks-storage/querier.md

     # CLI flag: -blocks-storage.bucket-store.sync-interval
     [sync_interval: <duration> | default = 15m]

-    # Max size - in bytes - of a chunks pool, used to reduce memory allocations.
-    # The pool is shared across all tenants.
-0 to disable the limit.
-    # CLI flag: -blocks-storage.bucket-store.max-chunk-pool-bytes
-    [max_chunk_pool_bytes: <int> | default = 2147483648]

     # Max number of concurrent queries to execute against the long-term storage.
     # The limit is shared across all tenants.
     # CLI flag: -blocks-storage.bucket-store.max-concurrent